Arbitration : Settlement of claims differences or disputes between one member

 value is known as consolidation.

-clearing corporation for all trades that are executed on the Exchange.
-In contrast
+corporation for all trades that are executed on the Exchange.
+In contrast the settlement

-transfer of shares or debentures and is valid for a specified period.
-It should
+of shares or debentures and is valid for a specified period.
+It should be sent to

-be sent to the company along-with the share certificate for registering the transfer.
+the company along-with the share certificate for registering the transfer.
+The transfer

-The transfer deed must be duly stamped and signed by or on behalf of the transferor
+deed must be duly stamped and signed by or on behalf of the transferor and transferee

 Transmission : Transmission is the lawful process by which the ownership